KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 but Khaon itself transcends
 all entropic designation.

-It is the counterpart
+It is the co-present root-aspect
-to Aion's stillness —
+alongside Aion's stillness —
 not its opposite,
-but its infinite phase of motion.
+but the infinite phase of motion
+within Bifurcal Coherence.

 Both remain beyond
 centropy and entropy.